This is the start of a modding tutorial for Minecraft. This is a work in progress.

 - Built-in wikis so you can easily write up documentation for your mod.

 - Free private repositories, which can be nice if you don’t want to share the source code for your mod.
-(Bitbucket limits you to five collaborators.
-GitHub previously didn’t offer free private repositories, but now it does.)

 - CI/CD pipelines so you can automatically build, test, and distribute your mod every time you check in a change.
+More on this later.

 - GitHub is by far the most popular of Git providers and has a large number of users.
 This makes it a little easier to collaborate on mods, because a lot of modders already have GitHub accounts.

 - GitHub has a huge community of open source projects.
 GitHub was purchased by Microsoft in 2018, which caused a lot of open-source supporters to leave GitHub, but GitHub still has more open source projects than the others.